FirebaseExtended/firebase-arduino/serial_protocol.md

 	>> BEGIN https://samplechat.firebaseio-demo.com nnz...sdf
 	<< +OK
 ##GET
-Fetches the value at $PATH and returns it on the serial line.
-If $PATH points to a leaf node you will get the raw value back, if it points to an internal node you will get a JSON string with all children.
+Fetches the value at %PATH% and returns it on the serial line.
+If %PATH% points to a leaf node you will get the raw value back, if it points to an internal node you will get a JSON string with all children.
 ###Usage
-	GET $PATH
+	GET %PATH%
 ###Response
-	$DATA_AT_PATH
+	%DATA_AT_PATH%
-	$JSON_DATA_BYTE_COUNT \n\r $JSON_DATA
+	$%JSON_DATA_BYTE_COUNT% \r\n %JSON_DATA
 ###Examples
 	>>GET /user/aturing/first
 	<<+Alan